by Ron Burdine

 DAY 2: The second day, our goal was Laredo, and the plan was to spend the night there.
 We made it around 11 pm.
 We stayed on the Texas side of the border, and double-checked the paperwork for crossing the following morning.

-DAY 3: We made an unscheduled early morning stop at an insurance place because common sense dictated that Rich should do most of the driving.
+DAY 3: We stopped off early before our crossing to get our Mexican auto insurance , driver added, and driver change was made as common sense dictated that Rich should do most of the driving.
 Due to the jam-packed car, and the resultant inability to move the passenger seat back, Rich’s 6’ 5” frame forced his knees into the glove compartment.
 If the airbags had deployed, he would have likely have ended up with a broken neck.
 He had made no comment about it until three hours into the trip.
 At that point, he drolly observed that we may have to hire a winch to pull him from the car as his knees were starting to lock up.

 Right out of the chute, we got in the wrong line, but were directed to follow the numbered steps/lines 1-4.
 Naturally, we went right to Line 4, bypassing the first three.
 Line 1, show your tourist paperwork.
 Line 2, copies.
 We never figured out what the purpose of line 3 was – other than to tell you to go to 4.
 Line 4, show your vehicle paperwork.